The Hazel Salmi Legacy Society:

 The Richmond Art Center has received bequests, many from former students, volunteers, artists and board members, from hundreds of dollars to parcels of land.
 Surviving partners have made bequests on behalf of loved ones who loved the Art Center.
 Artists whose earliest exhibitions were held at the Richmond Art Center have bequeathed their legacies to us.

 This page provides general information about giving opportunities.
 It is not intended to offer legal or tax advice.
 Please consult an attorney or financial advisor for all matters related to estate planning — including the specific wording of bequests in your will.

-If you would like more information about making a planned gift, please contact Richard Ambrose, Executive Director, at 510-620-6777 or email@example.com.
+If you would like more information about making a planned gift, please contact Catherine Millar, Development Director at email@example.com or 510.620.6780.

 Planned Giving Contribution Form

 Membership in the Hazel Salmi Legacy Society is for individuals who have made a provision for the Richmond Art Center in their estate plans, deferred giving or life-income arrangements.